mikenakis/Bathyscaphe/README.md

 - There is at least one major (but optional) feature pending to be implemented: thread-safety assessment.
 - There is at least one major task pending to be done: publish on maven-central.
 - Since the project is still young, new releases are likely to contain breaking changes.
 (The major version number will always be incremented to indicate so.)

+## <a name="dependencies">&ZeroWidthSpace;</a>Dependencies

+- The `bathyscaphe-test` module necessarily depends on JUnit.

+- The `bathyscaphe` and `bathyscaphe-claims` modules do not depend on anything outside the Java Runtime Environment.
+  - Let me repeat this: Bathyscaphe.
+Has.
+No. Dependencies.
+It depends on nothing.
+When you include Bathyscaphe the JARs in a project, you are including those JARs and nothing else.

+## <a name="requirements">&ZeroWidthSpace;</a>Requirements

+- Module `bathyscaphe-claims`:
+  - Requires java 8 to compile.
+  - It could probably compile on older java versions, but I have not tried it.
+  - It will almost certainly run on even older JREs, but I have not tried it.
+- Module `bathyscape`:
+  - Requires java 17 to compile, and it actually makes use of java 17 features.
+  - I will be upgrading to java 18 as soon as I find the chance.
+  - I do not care if that is too avant-garde for some people.
+By the time Bathyscaphe becomes widely adopted, Java 18 will be old.
+  - It might run on older JREs, but I have not tried it.
+  - It will almost certainly run on older JREs if I specify an older \<target\> to the java-compiler-plugin, but I have not tried that either.
+  - I have not tried these things because this kind of experimentation has very low priority at the moment.

 ## <a name="installation">&ZeroWidthSpace;</a>Installation